+Find simple ways to differentiate instruction!
 Using the analogy of shifting gears on a bicycle, this three-tiered planning model provides education teams with evidence-based practices at three different levels of intensity to address the unique challenges of students on the autism spectrum in a variety of common settings and circumstances.
-The book not only gives an overview of many evidence-based practices for teaching students with ASD, but goes a step further by helping educators understand how they can modify the delivery of those interventions based on the intensity of the student's needs, instructional group size, and other changing circumstances.
+Written by a special educator, speech-language pathologist, and occupational therapist, Gear Up for Success: A Three-Tiered Planning Model for Supporting Learners on the Autism Spectrum not only gives an overview of evidence-based practices for teaching students with ASD, but goes a step further by helping educators understand how they can modify the delivery of those interventions based on the intensity of the student's needs, instructional group size, and other changing circumstances.

 MEET THE AUTHORS

 Lisa Combs, MA, CAS, has her bachelor of science and master of arts degrees in special education from Ball State University.
 Over the course of her 30+ year career, she has taught students with a wide range of disabilities and directed special education programs, and currently works as a consultant in autism intervention.
 She is a faculty member at Wright State University and has also provided professional development and training for school personnel, public and private agencies, and families through her private business, Combs Educational Consulting, Ltd. She is the author of Push to Open: A Teacher’s QuickGuide to Universal Design for Teaching Students on the Autism Spectrum in the General Education Classroom and Gear Up for Success: A Three-Tiered Planning Model for Supporting Learners on the Autism Spectrum.